nrfconnect/sdk-nrf/samples/net/download/README.rst

 The sample first initializes the :ref:`nrfxlib:nrf_modem` and AT communications.
 Next, it provisions a certificate to the modem using the :ref:`modem_key_mgmt` library if the :ref:`CONFIG_SAMPLE_SECURE_SOCKET <CONFIG_SAMPLE_SECURE_SOCKET>` option is set.
-The provisioning of the certificates must be done before connecting to the LTE network since the certificates can only be provisioned when the device is not connected.
+When using an nRF91 Series device, the provisioning of the certificates must be done before connecting to the LTE network since the certificates can only be provisioned when the device is not connected.
 The certificate file name and security tag can be configured using the :ref:`CONFIG_SAMPLE_SEC_TAG <CONFIG_SAMPLE_SEC_TAG>` and the :ref:`CONFIG_SAMPLE_CERT_FILE <CONFIG_SAMPLE_CERT_FILE>` options, respectively.

 The sample then performs the following actions:

-1. Establishes a connection to the LTE network
+1. Establishes a connection to the network
 #.
 Optionally sets up the secure socket options
 #.
 Uses the :ref:`lib_download_client` library to download a file from an HTTP server.